makyo/writing/fiction/inspired/at-his-whim.md

 So, okay.
 Yeah.
 Lets do this.

 This date's unspoken theme --- at least on my end --- was Business Goth: I had a satiny black blouse with barest hint of silky shimmer; long fingerless gloves that reach up to the elbows, also in black; a black box-pleated skirt, just above the knees, with the only concession to color being navy blue piping along the waist and hem.
-Oh, and underthings of course: black panties and...well, actually a light grey bra, since I didn't have a black one.
+Oh, and underthings of course: black panties and...well, actually a light gray bra, since I didn't have a black one.
 Padded out slightly because why not.

 Dang, see?
 You can dress up nice!
 I looked halfway like I was gonna go take over a company, halfway like I was going to some industrial show.